act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 #### Passed Example 3

-These two links resolve to resources that are not the same (different URLs), but the resources are completely identical, thus serving the same purpose.
+The two HTML `a` elements have the same [accessible name][] and [context][programmatically determined link context].
+They resolve to resources that are not the same (different URLs), but the resources are completely identical, thus serving the same purpose.

 ```html
 <html lang="en">